-This example shows how to segment an image using the Local Graph Cut option (known as grabcut) in the Image Segmenter app.
-Like the Graph Cut option, Local Graph Cut is a semiautomatic segmentation technique that you can use to segment an image into foreground and background elements.
+This example shows how to segment an image using Local Graph Cut (also known as grabcut) in the Image Segmenter app.
+Like Graph Cut, Local Graph Cut is a semiautomatic segmentation technique that you can use to segment an image into foreground and background elements.
 With Local Graph Cut, you first draw a region-of-interest around the object you want to segment.
-The Image Segmenter segments the image automatically based on the contents of the ROI.
+The Image Segmenter app segments the image automatically based on the contents of the ROI.

-Then, as with Graph Cut, you can refine the automatic segmentation by drawing lines, called scribbles, on the image inside the ROI.
+Then, as with Graph Cut, you refine the automatic segmentation by drawing lines, called scribbles, on the image inside the ROI.
 The lines you draw identify what you want in the foreground and what you want in the background.
 The Local Graph Cut option only segments elements within the boundaries of the ROI.

 The Local Graph Cut technique, similar to the Graph Cut technique, applies graph theory to image processing to achieve fast segmentation.
 The algorithm creates a graph of the image where each pixel is a node connected by weighted edges.
 The higher the probability that pixels are related the higher the weight.
 The algorithm cuts along weak edges, achieving the segmentation of objects in the image.
-For information about the Graph Cut technique, see Segmentation Using Graph Cut in Image Segmenter.
+For information about the Graph Cut technique, see Segment Image Using Graph Cut in Image Segmenter.

 car = imread('car2.jpg');

-You can choose to draw a rectangle or a polygon ROI.
+You can choose to draw a rectangular or polygonal ROI.
 Use the ROI Style menu to choose.
 To draw a rectangle, position the cursor over the image and then click and drag.
-To draw a polygon, click and drag the mouse, create a vertex at each click.
+To draw a polygon, click and drag the mouse, creating a vertex at each click.
 Double-click to finish the polygon.
 If you are not satisfied with the shape you drew, you can always edit it.
 Right-click the ROI and choose Delete.

 When you are satisfied with the segmentation, click Apply.
-The Image Segmenter changes the color of the segmented part of the image to yellow.
+The Image Segmenter app changes the color of the segmented part of the image to yellow.

 To view the mask image, click Show Binary.
 You can also view the binary mask image in the main Segmentation tab.
 To return to the main Image Segmenter app, click Close Local Graph Cut.